rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

   - #enchantment
   - #speech
 - #thaumaturgy (general attack stuff + defense)
-  - #warmagic (self buffs, weapon attacks. stuff that a fighter would like)
+  - #warmagic (self buffs, weapon attacks, summoning blades and shit. stuff that a fighter would like)
   - #evocation
   - #abjuration
 - #wild